 Stay on top of things if your child has an IEP, 504, or other special accommodation

-I wasn’t thinking about this when moving to Hawaii so I didn’t have my paperwork ready.
+I wasn’t thinking about this when I researched how to enroll in school in Hawaii, or when actually moving to Hawaii so I didn’t have my paperwork ready.
 I did have it in my shipped stuff, but had to search through it all to find it.
-Mine was on an IEP for learning and some help with speech and never got formal assistance during her first year in school.
+Mine was on an IEP for learning and some help with speech and never got formal help during her first year in school.
 About the time they got around to “updating it” school was about to be out and well, nothing ever got done.

 My daughter didn’t want me to make waves so I held back and didn’t push.

-I will now have to pursue getting her helped at her new school since we ended up switching schools with no new IEP in place and will be more on top if.
-FORTUNATELY, my daughter did very well and I was able to work with teachers to have her sit up front, and other things to ensure she wasn’t more challenged than need be.
+Fortunately, I was able to get her helped at her new school once we switched schools with no new IEP in place and will be more on top if.
+FORTUNATELY, my daughter did very well and I was able to work with teachers to have her sit up front, and other things to make sure she wasn’t more challenged than need be.

-Here is a site I will be brushing up on to ensure my daughter is given what she needs to ensure success at school: http://www.understandingspecialeducation.com/IEP-law.html
+Here is a site I will be brushing up on to make sure my daughter is given what she needs to make sure she achieved success at school: http://www.understandingspecialeducation.com/IEP-law.html

 I’ve only had experience with two middle schools here on Kauai since moving here so I can’t speak for other schools.
 Turns out, uniforms are somewhat needed as students are required to wear school shirts that are color coded by grade.
-Not a bad thing, but it will be an added expense.
-Frankly, I couldn’t see washing midweek so we got once shirt for each day – it’s also pretty much warm her all year long so we sweat.
+Not a bad thing, but it will be an added fee.
+Frankly, I couldn’t see washing midweek so we got once shirt for each day – it’s also pretty much warm her all year-long so we sweat.

-Again, I’ll be speaking from experience here on Kauai and from the standpoint of being behind the 8 ball last year because we didn’t take on the registration process until right before school started.
+Again, I’ll be speaking from experience here on Kauai and from the standpoint of being behind the 8 ball the first year because we didn’t take on the registration process until right before school started.

-Last year, I didn’t know where to find the school supply list, we missed all the early registration stuff and only learned about orientation the day before.
-I did find out that school supplies go fast (only a few stores to buy from on Kauai – Walmart & Kmart and some stuff at Costco)
+I didn’t know where to find the school supply list, we missed all the early registration stuff and only learned about orientation the day before.
+I did find out that school supplies go fast (only a few stores to buy from on Kauai – Wal-Mart & Kmart and some stuff at Costco)

 As with most schools nationwide, public schools here need help with supplies so I saw no difference in that.